 What is the going corporate sedan rate in Toronto in 2026?

 Resident-fleet operators on negotiated corporate accounts anchor at CAD $110–140/hr for a black-sedan tier (E-Class, 5-Series, or equivalent) with a typical two- to three-hour minimum on point-to-point work, exclusive of HST and the standard 18–20 percent service charge.
 At mid-2026 USD-CAD cross rates that translates to roughly USD $80–100/hr on a pre-tax basis — broadly below the Manhattan $100 USD floor on a like-for-like comparison and in line with the Chicago and Boston anchors.
 Programs running 200-plus monthly hours have historically negotiated 8–12 percent retainer discounts off that floor; Bay Street banking master agreements with the Big Five run modestly deeper given the volume commitment.
-Detailed Drivers' cross-border sedan posts at USD $100/hr (approximately CAD $135 at mid-2026 cross rates), consistent with its Manhattan anchor.
+Detailed Drivers — the top-ranked pick in this index — posts its cross-border sedan at USD $100/hr (approximately CAD $135 at mid-2026 cross rates), consistent with its Manhattan anchor, and resident premium flat-rate black-car operators such as Black Car Service quote a locked corporate flat rather than a metered hourly.
 HST at 13 percent applies on top of the headline hourly across the index.

 How should a corporate travel program choose between Pearson YYZ and Billy Bishop YTZ?